maxime1992/my-dev.to/blog-posts/the-holy-grail-of-note-taking/the-holy-grail-of-note-taking.md

 ## Note-taking software

 I've always been taking notes.
 Loads of notes.
 Not super organized, not very thought through, but at least, I had something.
-About a year ago, I decided it was time to investigate into better solution as my number of notes started to grow up and it was all becoming a mess.
+About a year ago, I decided it was time to investigate into a better solution as my number of notes started to grow up and it was all becoming a mess.

 With data privacy as the key factor, I was looking for a local application, that'd not be in charge of hosting my data and which was using a standard format: **Markdown**.